Love Story in

 wrought.

-For a while Soo-in is
+For a while Soo-in is determined not to

-determined not to succumb to her feelings for Hyun
+succumb to her feelings for Hyun Woo because of her

-Woo because of her commitment to her profession.
-She has
+commitment to her profession.
+She has spent

-spent years helping ill, impoverished adults and
+years helping ill, impoverished adults and children,

-relationship either, still smarting at her desertion
+either, still smarting at her desertion of him.But they do

-about this drama is the respect and admiration you
+of the most impressive aspects about this drama is the

-wind up having for these two characters.They have
+respect and admiration you wind up having for these

-ideals, they have principles, they are devoted to
+have ideals, they have principles, they are devoted to

 making the world a better place.They are not